alexjlockwood/AndroidDesignPatterns/_posts/2016-08-05-understanding-contextcompat-getcolor.md

 It turns out the `VectorDrawableCompat` support library was able to workaround these issues and is actually smart enough to resolve the theme attributes it detects in XML *across all platform versions*.
-For example, if you want to tint your `VectorDrawableCompat`, just use:
+For example, if you want to color your `VectorDrawableCompat` the standard shade of grey, you can reliably tint the drawable with `?attr/colorControlNormal` while still maintaining backwards compatibility with older platform versions:

 ```xml
 <vector